argilla-io/argilla/README.md

 You can choose one of many amazing frameworks to train your model, like [transformers](https://huggingface.co/docs/transformers/), [spaCy](https://spacy.io/), [flair](https://github.com/flairNLP/flair) or [sklearn](https://scikit-learn.org).

-Check out our [cookbook](https://rubrix.readthedocs.io/en/stable/guides/cookbook.html) and our [tutorials](https://rubrix.readthedocs.io/en/stable) on how Argilla integrates with these frameworks.
+Check out our [deep deives](https://docs.argilla.io/en/latest/guides/guides.html) and our [tutorials](https://docs.argilla.io/en/latest/tutorials/tutorials.html) on how Argilla integrates with these frameworks.

-If you want to train a Hugging Face transformer or spaCy NER model, we provide a neat shortcut to [prepare your dataset for training](https://rubrix.readthedocs.io/en/stable/reference/python/python_client.html#rubrix.client.datasets.DatasetForTextClassification.prepare_for_training).
+If you want to train a Hugging Face transformer or spaCy NER model, we provide a neat shortcut to [prepare your dataset for training](https://docs.argilla.io/en/latest/guides/features/datasets.html#Prepare-dataset-for-training).
 ### Can Argilla share the Elasticsearch Instance/cluster?
 Yes, you can use the same Elasticsearch instance/cluster for Argilla and other applications.
 You only need to perform some configuration, check the Advanced installation guide in the docs.